CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Buses.md

 #### Intercity buses (outside connection):

-* Trvel between your city and the outside world
+* Travel between your city and the outside world
 * Stations/terminals should ideally be placed near:
     * Major transport hubs in your city
     * Tourist areas